Skip to content

 page_to_page_mapping.js

-Stop by the tutorial to get an idea of how to work with this file.
+Stop by the tutorial to learn how to work with this file.

 This file exports a mapping between a componentIdentifier to an imported page component.
 This gets used in your application.js so that superglue knows which component to render with which identifier.